mesosphere/dcos-docs-site/pages/services/beta-kafka-zookeeper/2.1.0-3.4.11-beta/kerberos/index.md

 ## Create the keytab secret

-Once the principals have been created, a keytab file must be generated and uploaded to the DC/OS secret store as a base-64-encoded value.
+After the principals have been created, a keytab file must be generated and uploaded to the DC/OS secret store as a base-64-encoded value.
 Assuming the keytab for **all** the ZooKeeper principals has been created as a file `keytab`, this can be added to the secret store as follows (note that the DC/OS Enterprise CLI needs to be installed to gain access to the `security` command):
 ```bash
 $ base64 -w 0 keytab > keytab.base64
 $ dcos security secrets create  __dcos_base64__keytab --value-file keytab.base64